How To Accept Credit & Debit Card Payments on Your Website

 Step 5: Start Accepting Payments

-After checking that your checkout process works smoothly, add your payment icons (Visa, MasterCard, Discover, American Express and others) to the footer and let your customers know that they can now make credit card payments on your website.
+After checking that your checkout process works smoothly, add your payment icons (Visa, MasterCard, Discover, American Express, and others) to the footer and let your customers know that they can now make credit card payments on your website.

-What Happens When Someone Makes a Debit or Credit Card Payment?
+What Happens When Someone Makes a Payment?

 When a customer completes the checkout process, their credit card information will be scrambled (“hashed”) and routed through the credit card payment networks until an “approved” or “declined” message is returned from the customer’s card-issuing bank.
 The entire credit card transaction process only takes a few seconds, although you won’t see the money straight away.

 To receive your payments, you’ll need to wait until the day’s batch has been authenticated (in some cases, you’ll do this yourself).
 Then, your payment processor will request the money from the issuing banks and deposit the money in your merchant account.
-After one or two days, the funds—minus fees—will be deposited either into your account balance (for an aggregator account) or your business bank account (for dedicated merchant accounts).

-Differences between Credit and Debit Card Transactions
+Differences Between Credit and Debit Card Transactions

-For debit card transactions, the money is pulled from the customer’s bank account straight away and you’ll see it in your bank account faster.
+For debit card transactions, the money is pulled from the customer’s bank account straight away, and you’ll see it in your bank account faster.
 This is because debit cards can only be used to spend the money that the customer actually has in their account.

 Whether you want to process payments for a hobby business or an e-commerce store, it’s easy to accept credit card payments on your website.